carvoyant/api-documentation/source/api-reference/resources/data-set.rst

 Saves the data set to the specified vehicle.
 Note that in the production environment, this is a restricted call that only certain partners are authorized to use.
 If you feel you need to make calls to this endpoint, please `contact us <mailto://support@carvoyant.com>`_ .
 In the sandbox environment, this is available for everyone.

+Be aware that the system expects that a waypoint will be included with all DataSets that are posted to the system.
+It will not fail without one, but the user expects location to to be available for all recorded data points.

 *Query Paths*

    * /vehicle/{vehicle-id}/dataSet/